bagustris/VIM101/README.md

 ## VIM config
 In the directory `config`, there is a `.vimrc` file that I used to configure my VIM.
-Mostly I works on python, Latex and Octave, therefor the config is intended to optimize those languages.
+Mostly I works on Python, Latex and Octave, therefor the config is intended to optimize those languages.
 I modify these `.vimrc` file from `fisa-vim-config` repository.
 The detail is given in the directory.

-## Update
+## Update/Changelog
-2019-06-28:
+* 2019-06-28:
-* Update to VIM 8
+  - Update to VIM 8
-* install Kite for python completion
+  - install Kite for python completion
+* 2019-09-12:
+  - Use fisadev to make .vimrc (disable colorscheme and neocomplcache)